-Use our calculator to accurately predict the weekly cashflow position of your next investment property.
-Will your property be positively or negatively geared?
+Use the investment property calculator to accurately predict the weekly cashflow position of your next investment property.

 How to use this calculator

-Simply enter the details of the investment property that you want to purchase and your income and our calculator will work out the rest for you.
+Simply enter the details of the investment property you want to purchase and your income, and our calculator will work out the rest for you.

 - Step 1: Enter the details of the purchase, including property price and your deposit.

-- Step 2: Enter your income and the expected rent income.
+- Step 2: Enter your income and the expected rental income.

 - Step 3: Enter the costs associated with the property (our calculator will estimate some of them for you).

 You have income, and you have expenses associated with the property, and you either make a loss or a profit each week.

 If your interest, repairs, maintenance, council rates, water rates, insurance and property management fees are more than your rental income the property has a negative cashflow.

 Some properties have a positive cashflow from the moment that they are purchased.

 Investors on the top two tax brackets tend to benefit the most from negatively-geared properties as long as they have a high growth rate.

 However, this can vary depending on your overall situation, so check out the negative gearing vs positive gearing page to compare the pros and cons of each investment strategy.